 Greta Gauhe is a german dance artist who works mainly in the Uk.
 The foundation of her contemporary dance career was laid at the Iwanson School of Contemporary Dance in Munich, and consolidated during a BA (Hons) in Dance Theatre as well as a Diploma in Dance Studies at the Trinity Laban Conservatoire in London.
 She loves to explore and develop what dance has to offer, both as a performer and choreographer and she also has the desire to engage with the public and other artists.
 This eventually led her to establish her own dance company: The Follow Through Collective collaborates with artists from various backgrounds in order to combine different art forms on stage, often creating a multi-channel experience.
 In the meantime, she performed works by Florence Peake & Eve Stainton, Livia Ritae, Sasha Roubicek, Matthias Sperling, Matta Sakka, Anna Williams, Marie Yagami and she has been a dancer at the theatre in Würzburg.
-Currently, she is graduating with a MA in Performance from the London Contemporary Dance School and she will continue her studies during the MFA in Choreography at the Trinity Laban Conservatoire.
+Currently, she is graduating with a MA in Performance from the London Contemporary Dance School and she continued her studies during the MFA in Choreography at the Trinity Laban Conservatoire.
 She is very honoured to have received the Leverhulme Arts Scholarship this year!

 Andy Trewren/ Composer